-No development of a phase shall take place until a report has been submitted to and approved in writing by the Local Planning Authority outlining how carbon emissions from the construction process and embodied carbon within that phase will be minimised.
+With the exception of the approved Advanced Infrastructure Works, no phase of development shall commence until a report has been submitted to and approved in writing by the Local Planning Authority outlining how carbon emissions from the construction process and embodied carbon within that phase will be minimised.
 The phase of development shall thereafter be carried out in accordance with the approved report.

 Reason: To ensure the development achieves a reduced carbon footprint in accordance with Policy Bicester 1 of the Cherwell Local Plan 2011-2031.
 This information is required prior to commencement of any development on the appropriate phase as it is fundamental to the acceptability of the scheme.

-No development shall take place until a Landscape and Ecology Management Plan has been submitted to and agreed in writing by the Local Planning Authority taking forward the recommendations of the Environmental Statement and demonstrating how the development will achieve at least a total 10% biodiversity net gain.
-This includes:

-i) Management of species (including translocation) and creation of habitats and species through the construction period including badgers, bats, water voles, great crested newts, reptiles, bird species and other species, including the removal of invasive and non-native landscaping, as appropriate.

-ii) Development of short and long-term mitigation and delivery of habitats through the implementation of landscaping and appropriate phasing to maximise the potential and biodiversity net gain in Strategic Landscaping elements.

-iii) Delivery of tree planting, bird and bat boxes and nesting opportunities and green/brown roofs within Development Parcels.

-iv) Development of green corridors and crossings

-v) Management strategies for new and retained habitats and environments.

-v) Monitoring measures to measure existing habitats being retained and the implementation of new biodiversity features.

-vi) a mechanism for the review and amendment of the strategy.
+A Biodiversity Net Gain (BNG) calculation for each residential phase of the development shall be submitted to the Local Planning Authority (with the exception of the approved Advanced Infrastructure Works) as part of an application for Reserved Matters.
+Each reserved matter application shall be accompanied by a statement setting out how the proposed phase of development will contribute to achieving a site-wide BNG target of at least 10%, in order to ensure that whilst there may be variation in the BNG calculation on a phase-by-phase basis, the site-wide target is achieved upon completion of the scheme.

-The strategy shall be implemented throughout the construction period and Reserved Matters submissions for each phase shall take account of and be submitted in accordance with the approved strategy.
+The proposed biodiversity enhancement measures shall be implemented in accordance with the approved details and shall be managed and maintained for a minimum period of 30 years in accordance with a Biodiversity Enhancement Management Plan which should form part of the Landscape and Biodiversity Management Plan required under Condition XX.

 Reason: To ensure that the proposals deliver appropriate an amount and variety of habitats and support the biodiversity net gain opportunities in accordance with the submitted Environmental Statement to comply with Policies Bicester 1 and ESD10 of the Cherwell Local Plan Part 1 2011-2031 and Government guidance contained within the National Planning Policy Framework.

+With the exception of the approved Advanced Infrastructure Works, no development shall commence on a phase until a Landscape and Biodiversity Management Plan (LBMP) for that phase detailing both management and monitoring proposals for green space (excluding building curtilages) and on-site habitats has been submitted to and approved in writing by the Local Planning Authority.
+Thereafter the LBMP shall be implemented in accordance with the approved details.

-No development shall take place on a phase until an Arboricultural Method Statement (AMS) undertaken in accordance with BS:5837:2012 and all subsequent amendments and revisions including a scheme for the provision of protective fencing, to prevent damage during construction, for the retained hedgerows, trees, woodlands, ponds and areas of green space within that phase, has been submitted to and approved in writing by the Local Planning Authority.
+With the exception of the approved Advanced Infrastructure Works, no development shall take place on a phase until an Arboricultural Method Statement (AMS) undertaken in accordance with BS:5837:2012 and all subsequent amendments and revisions including a scheme for the provision of protective fencing, to prevent damage during construction, for the retained hedgerows, trees, woodlands, ponds and areas of green space within that phase, has been submitted to and approved in writing by the Local Planning Authority.
 Thereafter, all works on the phase shall be carried out in accordance with the approved AMS with all tree protection erected prior to development commencing on that phase.
 If any tree or hedgerow shown to be retained is cut down, uprooted or destroyed or dies, another tree or hedgerow shall be planted in the same place within the following planting season and that tree shall be of such a size and species as will be first agreed in writing with the Local Planning Authority.

 Reason: To protect biodiversity and historic landscape features in accordance with Policy ESD10 of the Cherwell Local Plan 2011-2031 and Government guidance contained within the National Planning Policy Framework.
 This information is required prior to commencement of any development on the appropriate phase as it is fundamental to the acceptability of the scheme.